-First develop the code for “led blinking” by using Atmel studio 6.
-Here we will write code by using C language.
-For the programming of AVR Atmel32 two registers are used namely, DDR and PORT.
-DDR is a data direction register which tells the direction whether the pin of Atmega32 is input or output while the PORT register is an output register which tells whether the pin of corresponding port is active low (0V) or active high (5V).
+Firstly, we will develop the code for “LED blinking” using Atmel Studio 6.
+Then, we will upload this code to the ATmega32 microcontroller and test the results.
+Here, we will write code using the C language.
+For the programming of the AVR ATmega32, two registers are used: DDR and PORT.
+DDR is a data direction register that indicates whether the pin of the ATmega32 is set as an input or output, while the PORT register is an output register that determines whether the pin of the corresponding port is active low (0V) or active high (5V).

-For writing code open Atmel studio 6, selects “new project” choose “GCC C Executable Project”.
-After selecting “device”, main C window will open, here you can write your code.
+For writing code, open Atmel Studio 6, select “New Project” and choose “GCC C Executable Project”.
+After selecting “Device”, the main C window will open, and here we can write our code.

 #ifndef F_CPU